heroLFG/hugo-herolfg-site/content/posts/a-world-without-hunger.md

 Even after we have the technical knowledge to deploy the autonomous agriculture technology, there will continue to be hunger and malnutrition because of people problems.
 Imagine that we somehow develop a kind of 3d printer technology that is able to easily transform any material into any other material: including food.
 There will continue to be hunger so long as there continues to be people who wish to control other people by restricting their freedoms.

 I am interested in solving the technical problems which could end world hunger.
 And I am interested in solving the [people problems which are preventing us from creating that technology](https://herolfg.com/posts/human-resource-problem/).
-I am less interested in the imaginary future where people have the choice to feed those in need or to not feed those in need.